 Expanding drought leaves western US scrambling for water

-Federal water managers are scheduled to host a virtual meeting to share their annual operating plan for the Rio Grande, one of North America’s longest rivers
+Federal water managers think they have a plan to keep the Rio Grande flowing this summer, but they conceded Thursday it all depends on the weather

-ALBUQUERQUE, N.M. -- Tumbleweeds drift along the Rio Grande as sand bars within its banks grow wider.
+ALBUQUERQUE, N.M. -- Tumbleweeds drift along the Rio Grande as sand bars within its banks widen.
 Smoke from distant wildfires and dust kicked up by intense spring winds fill the valley, exacerbating the feeling of distress that is beginning to weigh on residents.

 One of North America’s longest rivers, the Rio Grande is another example of a waterway in the western U.S. that’s tapped out.